Rhino & Elephant Conservation Volunteering

 Project information

-Our Rhino & Elephant Conservation Programme takes an integrated approach to conserving endangered wildlife.
-Volunteers like you are key to protecting Imireβs eleven rhinos and elephants, through a variety of different activities and projects.
-Youβll work closely with local employees and community members.
+Our Elephant & Rhino Conservation Programme takes an integrated approach to conserving endangered wildlife.
+Volunteers like you are key to protecting the 18 rhinos and three elephants, through a variety of different activities and projects.
+You’ll work closely with local staff and community members to help keep the rhinos and elephants safe from harm.

-- Experience black and white rhinos, elephants, cheetah and a range of other wildlife.
+- Work with black and white rhinos, elephants and a wide range of other wildlife including giraffes, zebras and plains game.

-- Learn to track cheetah and rhinos using telemetry.Β
+- Learn to track rhinos using radio telemetry.

 - Conduct wildlife observations and animal monitoring.